 CLS will provide legal advice and/or represent residents of nursing homes who are facing involuntary discharge from the nursing home, have concerns about their Medicaid eligibility or have quality of care concerns.
 CLS will also assist residents’ spouses, at the nursing home resident’s direction and consent, in determining if they are eligible for the spousal maintenance allowance and will represent clients in an appeal if the allowance is believed to be miscalculated or wrongfully reduced.

-Before you call, please gather any notices you have received from the nursing home and any other relevant documents.
+Before you call or visit CLS, please gather any notices you have received from the nursing home and any other relevant documents.
 If the issue is a Medicare or Medicaid denial, please gather any documents you have concerning the application, denial or appeal.